ethersphere/gateway-proxy/README.md

    provide `POSTAGE_AMOUNT`, `POSTAGE_DEPTH` with the desired amount to use and `POSTAGE_TTL_MIN` above with a number above or equal to 60.

-In all 3 modes, the proxy can be configured to require authentication secret to forward the requests.
+In modes 1, 2 and 3, the proxy can be configured to require authentication secret to forward the requests.
 Use the `AUTH_SECRET` environment variable to enable it.

 ### Bzz.link support